Problem Package Format

 keywords Sequence of strings No

-languages String or sequence of strings No all
+languages String or non-empty sequence of strings No all

 constants Map of strings to int, float, or string No